 - Applicants must never have been married, cohabitated or have dependents.

 - Must be alcohol and drug free throughout the duration of her reign.

 - Must maintain residency on the reservation for at least one year after she wins the title.
-If titleholder is current attending school, arrangements will need to be made with the Committee regarding residency.
+If titleholder is current attending school, arrangements will need to be made with Committee regarding residency.
 In most cases, all titleholders are expected to reside on the reservation during the summer months.